Tuesday, September 11, 2018

 The CryptO'pinion?

-Klaz has a spiced-up version for both floppy & hard drives (it includes an option for faster gameplay)
+Klaz has a spiced-up version for floppy & hard drives (it includes an option for faster gameplay)

 No comments: